 I received the email* asking if I would like to contribute an article way back in the summer of last year whilst I was in the States.
 (I remember running into the room where my husband was napping to tell him the news before turning on my heel and legging it back to the kitchen to pour myself about a pint-sized glass of wine to celebrate!)

 I couldn’t start on the project until we’d returned to the UK and I ended up sewing it in a bit of a mad rush so I could wear it to the Great British Sewing Bee Live show in September.
 I think I submitted the article somewhere around the same time.
 And then had to do what I don’t do very well…keep schtum!

 As for the magazine itself, I think Sewing World has had something of a rebrand lately; the styling and content is refreshing and looks clean and polished; much more likely to appeal to contemporary sewists, I feel.
 It’s got your usual mix of crafty makes thrown in too but even they look like projects suited to the modern sewer as well as your granny!
-Overall, I felt really honoured to have my own contribution within its pages.
-I’m contemplating a subscription.
+Overall, I felt really honoured to have my own contribution within its pages!

-If you’re interested in the supplies I used:
+If you’re interested in the supplies I used, they were:

 - the main body of the dress was sewn up in this wine coloured ‘linen look’ cotton (for the price, this is a really great dressmaking fabric and it comes in 20 colours!)